bpedroza/csvHelper/README.txt

 			2) if a location is set, after attempting to create the file a check is done to see if the specified savelocation is a file, return is true or false when savelocation is not a file.

+Need an insert query from a csv file?
+Try something like this.
+$MyCSVHelper->createQueryString($MyCSVHelper->csvToArray($csvLocation,true,$arrayMap, true),'aTable');
+the function accepts 2 argumants and creates a mysql inert query string.

+public function createQueryString($array, $table)
+Both arguments are mandatory:
+$array is an array in the format created by  the csvToArray function
+$table is the table data is to be inserted into.

+	this function takes an array of associative arrays and creates a mass insert query. the keys of each associative array must be database table names and the values are values to be inserted.

+	@param $array - array - array of associative arrays containing data to be inserted.
+	@param $table - String - name of the database table to insert data into.

+	@return $queryString - String- a query string created from the array

 That's it, hope you find it usefull.